 - The full company names and addresses of all employers that you worked for in the last two years, including employers located in another state.

-If you have been laid off from work or your hours have been reduced due to COVID-19, you may be eligible to receive unemployment benefits.
-Follow these steps to contact your state employment department to submit your unemployment benefits application.
+Follow these steps to contact your state employment department to submit your unemployment benefits application:

 - Go to CareerOnestop.org